TYPO3 vs WordPress: an honest comparison

 Accessibility

-5-minute installation.
-Intuitive user interface.
-Anyone can get started after a quick tutorial.
-Hosting available from EUR 5/month.
+A five-minute installation.
+An intuitive interface.
+Anyone can get going after a quick tutorial.
+Hosting from EUR 5/month.

 Imagine you need a corporate blog with newsletter integration, social media sharing, and SEO optimisation by the end of the week:

-WordPress installed, professional theme purchased (EUR 50-200), basic branding applied.
-Everything is running.
+WordPress installed, a professional theme bought (EUR 50–200), basic branding applied.
+Everything is up and running.

-Mailchimp plugin installed, Yoast SEO configured, social share buttons integrated.
-15 plugins, everything works out-of-the-box.
+Mailchimp plugin installed, Yoast SEO configured, social share buttons added.
+15 plugins, all working out of the box.

-First articles published, Google Analytics connected, GDPR cookie banner activated.
-Website is live.
+First articles published, Google Analytics connected, GDPR cookie banner switched on.
+The site is live.

-Result: Functional website in 3 days.
-Costs are manageable.
-Customers can manage content themselves.
+Result: a working website in three days.
+Costs stay manageable.
+Clients can manage the content themselves.

-This is the strength of WordPress – fast time-to-market with standardised requirements.
+This is where WordPress excels – fast time-to-market for standardised requirements.

 Two Different Development Philosophies

-WordPress and TYPO3 have different historical backgrounds – and this shapes their architecture to this day.
+WordPress and TYPO3 come from very different backgrounds – and that history still shapes their architecture today.

 The Historical Development

-Designed for complex websites from the very beginning.
-Multilingualism, permissions system, and multi-site anchored in the core.
+Designed for complex websites from the outset.
+Multilingualism, a permissions system, and multi-site support are built into the core.

-Started as a simple blogging platform.
-Focus: simplicity, quick posts, personal websites.
+Started life as a simple blogging tool.
+The focus: simplicity, quick posts, and personal websites.

-Plugins turn WordPress into a universal CMS.
-WooCommerce, WPML, and ACF expand the system retroactively.
+Plugins turn WordPress into a general-purpose CMS.
+WooCommerce, WPML, and ACF extend the system after the fact.

-WordPress: Flexible through plugins, universally applicable.
-TYPO3: Structured through core architecture, enterprise-focused.
+WordPress: flexible through plugins, suitable for almost anything.
+TYPO3: structured by its core architecture, enterprise-focused.

 What does this mean in practice?

-WordPress has been expanded through plugins over 20 years – organic growth.
-This makes it extremely flexible: there is a plugin for almost every requirement.
-The downside: features like multilingualism or frontend user management were added subsequently, rather than being considered from the outset.
+WordPress has been extended through plugins over 20 years – organic growth.
+That makes it extremely flexible: there is a plugin for almost every need.
+The trade-off: features like multilingualism or frontend user management were bolted on later rather than designed in from the start.

-TYPO3 was designed as an enterprise system – planned architecture.
-Multilingualism, multi-site capabilities, and granular permissions have been part of the data model since the first version.
-The advantage: these features scale effortlessly.
-The disadvantage: less flexibility for subsequent adjustments.
+TYPO3 was conceived as an enterprise system – planned architecture.
+Multilingualism, multi-site capabilities, and granular permissions have been part of the data model since the very first version.
+The upside: these features scale effortlessly.
+The downside: less flexibility when you need to retrofit something.

-Both approaches are valid and have their strengths.
-The question is: Does the architecture fit your requirements?
+Both approaches are valid and each has its strengths.
+The real question is: does the architecture fit your requirements?

 The Elephant in the Room: Monoculture Risk

-Now we come to the critical part.
-WordPress's dominance has a downside.
+Now for the critical part.
+WordPress's dominance comes with a downside.

 WordPress powers 43% of all websites.
-This makes it the most lucrative target in the world for websites – comparable to Windows for desktop operating systems: market dominance = attractive target for attacks.
+That makes it the single most lucrative target on the web – much as Windows is among desktop operating systems: market dominance equals an attractive target for attackers.

 No Panic, but Awareness

 WordPress is not "insecure".
-But the attack surface is proportional to its distribution.
+But its attack surface grows in proportion to how widely it is deployed.
 Automated updates, hardened hosting environments, and regular security audits are mandatory, not optional.
-The official WordPress Hardening Guide describes a multi-layered security approach: from choosing a trustworthy host to file permissions, database security, and wp-config.php protection, right through to strict password policies – security is risk reduction, not risk elimination.
+The official WordPress Hardening Guide sets out a layered security approach – from choosing a trustworthy host to file permissions, database security, and wp-config.php protection, right through to strict password policies.
+Security is about reducing risk, not eliminating it.

 TYPO3 – The Data Model as Foundation

-Now we get to the core: What does TYPO3 do differently?
+Now we get to the heart of it: what does TYPO3 do differently?

 The answer lies in the architecture.
-TYPO3 was designed for enterprise requirements from the very beginning: The TYPO3 project is supported by a democratic governance structure – the non-profit TYPO3 Association coordinates and finances long-term development, while the wholly-owned TYPO3 GmbH acts as the commercial arm providing services and partner promotion.
-Additionally, docs.typo3.org offers a comprehensive documentation platform with a Getting Started Guide, Site Package Tutorial, Editors Guide, TYPO3 Explained (Core API), TypoScript Reference, TCA Reference, and Fluid ViewHelper Reference.
+TYPO3 was built for enterprise requirements from the very beginning.
+The project rests on a democratic governance structure: the non-profit TYPO3 Association coordinates and funds long-term development, while the wholly owned TYPO3 GmbH acts as the commercial arm, providing services and supporting partners.
+On top of that, docs.typo3.org offers a comprehensive documentation platform, with a Getting Started Guide, Site Package Tutorial, Editors Guide, TYPO3 Explained (Core API), TypoScript Reference, TCA Reference, and Fluid ViewHelper Reference.

 Core Features in Comparison